Silicon Valley’s psychedelic wonder drug is almost here

 We will be looking at micro-dosing all types of psychedelics in the future.”

 However, MindMed’s current non-hallucinogenic compound, 18-MC, isn’t yet classified and may not face the same lag in getting to the market (a good sign for O’Leary, MindMed’s investor).
 However, the DEA could just as easily label it similarly to ibogaine.
-The micro-doses that MindMed plans on developing are may also get caught in this legal quagmire.
+The micro-doses that MindMed plans on developing may also get caught in this legal quagmire.
 Rahn thinks that if his company can prove the efficacy of these drugs, the laws will bend to allow them to proliferate.

-It’s worth noting that the FDA and DEA have still not removed marijuana from the Schedule I list, even though several states have legalized it and sell it as a therapeutic.
+It’s worth noting that the FDA and DEA have still not removed marijuana from the Schedule I list, even though several states have legalized it and it is sold as a therapeutic.
 There is the possibility that if the DEA and FDA are slow to make the status change, Congress could force it.
 But this Congress in particular is having its own struggles moving legislative agenda along.

 This strange legal conundrum may create a complicated regulatory space for doctors prescribing this medication.
 The DEA doesn’t specify what constitutes appropriate or legitimate use of a psychedelic (or what qualifies as abuse).
-The might scare off the medical community from getting involved.
+That might scare off the medical community from getting involved.
 MindMed’s psychedelic variants could evade this legal snare all together since it’s an entirely new substance, but that decision is as much the FDA’s as the DEA’s.

 Even still, there is incredible opportunity to treat addiction, particularly opioid, which is estimated to cost the United States $78.5 billion annually.